-The competitor will be given 30 seconds for each unfired round of the series.
+The competitor will be given 30 seconds (one minute for Black Powder Cartridge Rifle) for each unfired round of the series.
 Such completion firing may be done immediately or on a later relay, at the Range Officer's discretion.
-Only one such "alibi" will be allowed in a match.
+Only one such "alibi" for defective ammunition and one such "alibi" for a disabled rifle or malfunction will be allowed in a match.
 The "alibi limit" rule will not apply during shootoffs.
 The conduct of shootoffs will be left to the discretion of the Match Director.